Particular/docs.particular.net/transports/msmq/troubleshooting.md

 ## Worker QMId needs to be unique

 Every installation of MSMQ on a Windows machine is represented uniquely by a Queue Manager ID (QMId).
 The QMId is stored as a key in the registry, `HKEY_LOCAL_MACHINE\Software\Microsoft\MSMQ\Parameters\Machine Cache`.
-MSMQ uses the QMId to know where it should send acknowledgements and replies for incoming messages.
+MSMQ uses the QMId to know where it should send acknowledgments and replies for incoming messages.

-It is very important that all the machines have their own unique QMId.
-If two or more machines share the same QMId, only one of those machines is able to successfully send and receive messages with MSMQ.
-Exactly which machine works changes in a seemingly random fashion.
+All the machines must have their own unique QMId.
+If two or more machines share the same QMId, only one of those machines can successfully send and receive messages with MSMQ.
+Which machine works changes in a seemingly random fashion.

-The primary reason for machines ending up with duplicate QMIds is cloning of virtual machines from a common Windows image without running the recommended [Sysprep](https://technet.microsoft.com/en-us/library/cc766049.aspx) tool.
+The primary reason for machines ending up with duplicate QMIds is the cloning of virtual machines from a common Windows image without running the recommended [Sysprep](https://technet.microsoft.com/en-us/library/cc766049.aspx) tool.

-If there are two or more machines with the same QMId reinstall the MSMQ feature to generate a new QMId.
+If there are two or more machines with the same QMId, reinstall the MSMQ feature to generate a new QMId.

 See [this blog post](https://blogs.msdn.microsoft.com/johnbreakwell/2007/02/06/msmq-prefers-to-be-unique/) for more details.

 ## Messages stuck or not arriving

 MSMQ uses store-and-forward to communicate with remote machines.
-Messages are stored locally and the MSMQ service repeatedly attempts to deliver them to the destination queue on the remote machine.
+Messages are stored locally, and the MSMQ service repeatedly attempts to deliver them to the destination queue on the remote machine.

 Approaches for diagnosing messages stuck in the outgoing queue: